Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Introduction

-In this study, we modeled abiotic reaction pathways and calculated the evolution and abundances of the nucleobases adenine (A), uracil (U), cytosine (C, not to be confused with carbon), guanine (G), and thymine (T) inside a carbonaceous chondrite's parent body, following the previous study by \citet{Pearce2016}.
-We adopted the thermodynamic conditions inside various hypothetical parent bodies as computed in the study of K.\ Lange, C.\ P.\ Dullemond, M.\ Trieloff \& J.\ Blum (2022, in preparation), using a simplified version of their model here.
-This allowed us for the first time to determine from which parts of the parent bodies nucleobase-rich meteorites might have been descended.
+In this study, we model abiotic reaction pathways and calculate the evolution and abundances of the nucleobases adenine (\textbf{A}), uracil (\textbf{U}, not to be confused with uranium), cytosine (\textbf{C}, not to be confused with carbon), guanine (\textbf{G}), and thymine (\textbf{T}) inside carbonaceous chondrite's parent bodies, following the previous study by \citet{Pearce2016}.
+We adopted the thermodynamic conditions inside various hypothetical parent bodies as computed in the study by K.\ Lange et al.\ (2022, in preparation), using a simplified version of their model here.
+This allowed us for the first time to determine from which parts of the parent bodies nucleobase-rich meteorites might have originated.
 The resulting nucleobase abundances were compared to the values measured in carbonaceous chondrites found on Earth.

-In the next Section~\ref{sec:theory}, we outline all reaction pathways considered in our model for the nucleobase synthesis in carbonaceous planetesimals.
-We present our new, more feasible approach to set up the initial concentrations of reactants, which better suits the formation history of these parent bodies.
-Also, we outline how the Gibbs free energies of formation are used to perform the thermochemical equilibrium calculations for these nucleobases.
-Next, in Section~\ref{sec:methods}, we outline our computational methods and the adopted planetesimal model from K.\ Lange, C.\ P.\ Dullemond, M.\ Trieloff \& J.\ Blum (2022, in preparation).
-In Section~\ref{sec:results}, we present and analyze the computed abundances and compare them to the previous study results by \citet{Pearce2016} and measured values.
-In Section~\ref{sec:discussion}, we discuss how the overproduction of U in our model could be related to the fact that C and T are absent in carbonaceous chondrites.
-We give insights into the uncertainties of the planetesimal model and evaluate the necessity of our new approach to lower the initial concentrations of volatiles.
+In the next Section~\ref{sec:model}, we outline all reaction pathways considered in our model for the nucleobase synthesis in carbonaceous planetesimals.
+We outline how the Gibbs free energies of formation are used to perform the thermochemical equilibrium calculations for these nucleobases.
+Also, we present our new, more feasible approach to set up the initial concentrations of reactants, which better suits the formation history of these parent bodies.
+Further, we introduce the adopted planetesimal model by K.\ Lange et al.\ (2022, in preparation) and give a short summary of the nucleobase abundances found in carbonaceous chondrites.
+Next, in Section~\ref{sec:methods}, we describe our computational methods.
+In Section~\ref{sec:results}, we present and analyze the computed abundances and compare them to the previous results by \citet{Pearce2016} and measured values.
+In Section~\ref{sec:discussion}, we evaluate the necessity of our new approach to apply the appropriate initial concentrations of volatiles.
+We discuss how the overproduction of \textbf{U} in our model could be related to the low \textbf{C} and \textbf{T} abundances found in carbonaceous chondrites.
 Finally, conclusions about the relevance of our findings for the origin of carbonaceous chondrites with high nucleobase content and the origin of life follow in Section~\ref{sec:conclusions}.